tkodimac/power_memory_java/README.md

 ### Responsiveness
 - The game was tested on various devices and screen sizes to ensure responsiveness.

-### Testing User Stories
-- User stories were tested to ensure that the game meets the expectations of the players.

 ### Problems Encountered
 - Detail any issues or challenges faced during the development of the game and how they were resolved.